Nks/go-gcs-ffmpeg/readme.md

 ]
 ```

-Run following command:
-`gsutil cors set cors.json gs://your-gcs-bucket`
+Run command: `gsutil cors set cors.json gs://your-gcs-bucket`

-1. Why HLS files downloading instead of playing?
+2. Why HLS files downloading instead of playing?

-Check Content-Type for your files.
+- Check Content-Type for your files.
 You should set content type for the m3u8 and ts files. .m3u8 files should be `application/vnd.apple.mpegurl` and .ts files should be `video/mp2t`